-Here, you’ll receive integrated care that addresses all the possible conditions and challenges that are unique to your situation.
-With therapies like surgery and radiation, the neurosurgical team can alleviate pain and help you maintain your mobility, which can mean anything from daily walks to just being able to use the bathroom or get out of bed.
+Here, you’ll receive integrative care that addresses possible conditions and challenges that are common to your situation.
+With therapies like surgery and radiation, the neurosurgical team may help alleviate pain and help you maintain your mobility, which may mean daily walks, just being able to use the bathroom or get out of bed.

-In addition to delivering advanced technology for brain and spinal cancer, your care team will also provide the other essential components of care, including nutritional, physical and emotional support.
+In addition to delivering advanced technology for brain and spinal cancer, your care team will also offer other essential components of care, including nutritional, physical and emotional support.